 I lived in an area surrounded by other apartments and even a nice outlet mall.
-Each morning I went out running, I had other people around me getting ready for their day.
+Each morning that I went out running, I had other people around me getting ready for their day.
 Something about the steadily brightening sky and the people on their way to Starbucks was just so dang relaxing and inspiring.

 When I moved, I didn’t have quite as nice a location for morning runs.
 So I would drive 5 minutes down the road to a nice residential area and run there most days.

-I found that these characteristics allow you to relax and just enjoy your morning run.
+These characteristics allow you to relax and just enjoy your morning run.

 5. Start with small running goals